Epidemiology and causes of heart failure

 - Boston University School of Medicine

 - Professor of Medicine

 - Emory University School of Medicine

 Aging of the population and prolongation of the lives of cardiac patients by modern therapeutic innovations has led to an increasing prevalence of heart failure (HF).
 Despite improvements in therapy, the mortality rate in patients with HF has remained unacceptably high , making early detection of susceptible persons who would benefit from preventive measures imperative.

 The epidemiology and causes of HF will be reviewed here.
 Diastolic dysfunction, asymptomatic left ventricular dysfunction, and causes of HF decompensation are discussed separately.
-(See "Clinical manifestations and diagnosis of heart failure with preserved ejection fraction" and "Evaluation and management of asymptomatic left ventricular systolic dysfunction" and "Evaluation of acute decompensated heart failure".)
+(See "Clinical manifestations and diagnosis of heart failure with preserved ejection fraction" and "Management and prognosis of asymptomatic left ventricular systolic dysfunction" and "Evaluation of acute decompensated heart failure".)